jquinon1/timeoff-management-application/README.md

 ```sh
 $ ssh-keygen -t rsa -b 4096 -C "demo-gorilla" -f gorilla
 ```
-**note: when the command asks for the passphrase just press enter**
+**NOTE: when the command asks for the passphrase just press enter**

 ## Store the Ansible Vault password